imacrayon/alpine-ajax/docs/reference.md

 </div>
 ```

 Every server response that includes a `notifications` element will get inserted into this `aria-live` region.
+Take a look at the [Notifications example](/examples/notifications) for a demonstration.

 ## x-load